Abortion

 i. the fetus is an innocent human being

-ii. killing an innocent human being is morally wrong
+ii. killing an innocent human being is very wrong because s/he has a right to life

 Problem:

-Premise (ii) fails to distinguish between ‘being genetically human’ and ‘being a person’.
-What's wrong primarily is killing persons (beings with moral rights and duties), and killing humans is wrong insofar as they are persons.
-That is, belonging to the species homo sapiens is not, per se, morally significant unless it is connected with being a person.
+Premise (ii) fails to distinguish between being genetically human and being a person.
+It is persons who have a right to life.
+Killing humans is very wrong insofar as they are persons.
+That is, belonging to the species Homo sapiens is not per se morally significant unless it is connected with being a person.
+It’s an open question whether a human fetus is a person or not.

-2. What the necessary and sufficient conditions for personhood are, is a matter of controversy.
-It is clear that any individual who is self-conscious and acts autonomously on the basis of a set of moral beliefs, that is, who is a center of autonomous choice and evaluation, qualifies as a person (ask yourself when you would call a being from outer space a person).
-Obviously, any normal adult human being qualifies as a person under these criteria.
-However, it is perhaps possible to relax the criteria somewhat.
+2. When is a being a person?
+It is clear that one who is self-conscious and acts on the basis of one’s moral beliefs qualifies as a person (ask yourself when you would call a being from outer space a person).
+Obviously, any normal adult human being qualifies as a person under these criteria, and no fetus does.
+However, it is perhaps possible to relax the personhood criteria somewhat.
 Feinberg claims that five necessary and sufficient conditions are embedded in the commonsense notion of personhood:

 2. being conscious of itself, i.e. being able to think of oneself as oneself at least at a rudimentary level.